sangho0n/Realtime_SMPLX_Unity/README.md

 Even if it is possible, the accuracy drops when converting python model to onnx model, and might be hard to be conducted in real-time.

 So, we decided to split it as two sub modules, shape reconstruction and pose estimation.
-Shape reconstruction is done by python server.
-When client(Unity side) requests to get current frame's human shape information, byte-converted current frame image is sent to server and wait for response asynchronously.
+Shape reconstruction is done by a python server.
+When client(Unity side) requests to get current frame's human shape information, byte-converted frame image is sent to the server and waiting for a response asynchronously.
-When server receives image data, it would be cropped or padded to desired size for its own Smpl-like mesh inference model and forwarded to that model.
+When server receives image data, it would be cropped or padded to the desired size for its own Smpl-like mesh inference model(we used [HuManiFlow](https://github.com/akashsengupta1997/HuManiFlow) for demo) and forwarded to that model.
-After inference, shape parameters(betas) are packed into response packet, sent to client, and connections is closed.
+After inference, shape parameters(betas) are packed into response message , sent to client, and connection is closed.

 Pose estimation is done by Unity itself.
+We selected [MediaPipe](https://developers.google.com/mediapipe) for pose estimation([MediaPipeUnityPlugin](https://github.com/homuler/MediaPipeUnityPlugin); Pre-developed Plugin are there already).
+Thanks to [homuler](https://ko-fi.com/homuler)(the author of the plugin), we could get 3d pose estimated data without networking.

 --------------

 # Architecture
-Here is an architecture image
+Here is an architecture image.
 ![architecture.png](readmeImg%2Farchitecture.png)

 -------------